Aubret/Aubret.github.io/index.md

 At first, we want our agents to be able to communicate their intentions in addition to their observations, to do so, they have to learn a representation of their skills.
 As a second step, our goal is that our agents learn to choose what to communicate, when and to whom communicate it.

+### Current work

+In the first part of the thesis, we are interesting in using intrinsic motivation to learn skills that can be hierarchially used in an end-to-end way.
+Such learning method may: 1- be competitive with state-of-the-art DRL algorithms on single-task learning; 2- improve exploration; 3- make easier transfer learning.

 ### Papers